YooHyun-Kim/CLAS/docs/source/index.rst

 Technical Overview
 ------------------

-CALS is built on the following technologies:
+CLAS is built on the following technologies:
 - Python-based backend
 - YAML/JSON configuration options for flexibility
 - Asynchronous processing for high performance